 2. Visit your barber or stylist beforehand.
 Usually we look our best when we have recently had a haircut.
 Don’t do a drastic change, you still want to look like YOU.
 Just have the barber or stylist clean up your look.
 If you have a beard, don’t forget to have them tend to that as well.
 Going for the clean shaven look?
 Have your barber give you a close shave with a straight razor.
 If a visit to the barber isn’t in the cards, bring a razor and shaving cream with you to the session or give yourself a shave right before you go to the studio for the shoot.
 Make sure to use aftershave to cut down on skin irritation.

 3. Check yourself out.
 Take a moment in front of a mirror to see if everything looks in the right place.
 Do you have anything in your teeth?
 Is your shirt tucked in?
 Is your hair the way you like it?
 If you are wearing a tie in your headshot always take the time to double check that it is nicely tightened and centered.
 Once you enter your session, be sure to ask your photographer to confirm if the tie is in the right orientation.
 A tie that is not tightened and off-center looks sloppy.
 In head shots, a Windsor knot looks the best.
 It fills up the area where the collar buttons the best.
-If you don’t know how to do a Windsor knot this video will walk you through step by step.
+If you don’t know how to do a Windsor knot these videos will walk you through step by step how to do a double Windsor and half Windsor knot.
+When picking a tie for your shoot make sure you pick one that isn’t too busy a pattern and that the widest part of your tie matches the widest part of your lapel of your jacket.

 4. Sit up straight.
 You want to look confident in your headshot.
 The easiest way to do that is by making sure you are exercising good posture.
 Even if the photographer asks you to lean forward, keep your back straight and your shoulders down.
 Bend at the hips instead of hunching over.